fabricetriboix/cfn-find-ami/README.md

  - `VirtualizationType`: Filter on the virtualization type; can be "hvm" or "paravirtual"; if not set, this defaults to "hvm"

-The lambda function will filter AMIs that match the parameters you provided, and will return the most recent image.
+The Lambda function will filter AMIs that match the parameters you provided, and will return the most recent image.
 The following output parameters are available:
  - `Id`: The AMI id of the found AMI